thetestgame/Particle-IOT-Tower-Light/README.md

 # Particle-IOT-Tower-Light
 <b>V. 1.0.0</b><br/>
 Tower Light IOT controller based around the Particle Photon.
-This firmware was very quickly put together and may not be the most efficent software available but it gets the job done.
-It was designed for the <a href="https://www.adafruit.com/products/2993">Tower Light - Red Yellow Green Alert Light with Buzzer</a> from <a href="adafruit.com">Adafruit</a>.
+Designed for the <a href="https://www.adafruit.com/products/2993">Tower Light - Red Yellow Green Alert Light with Buzzer</a> from <a href="adafruit.com">Adafruit</a>.

 <hr/>
 ### Supported Services